djmcgregor/djmcgregor.github.io/README.md

 Pages are added manually to navigation, and appear at the top of the webpage.
 These are the main destinations that outline my work and interests.

-Posts feature interesting articles or content that I find relavent to my field.
+Posts feature interesting articles or content that I find relevant to my field.
 Minimal Mistakes provides a default integration for posts.
 The homepage shows the last N posts and a slick pagination.
 There are also landing pages for posts to sort them chronologically, by categories, and by tags.